graphql/graphql-spec/spec/Section 3 -- Type System.md

 Union types have the potential to be invalid if incorrectly defined.

-1. The member types of an Union type must all be Object base types;
+1. The member types of a Union type must all be Object base types;
    Scalar, Interface and Union types may not be member types of a Union.
    Similarly, wrapping types may not be member types of a Union.
 2. A Union type must define one or more member types.